Hraph/netBOTify/README.md

 - `.addCommand(commandWord, commandDescription, callback)`: add an shell command to the CLI defined be the commandWord.
 Callback will receive 2 parameters: (args, endCommand): the arguments passed to the command and a callback to execute at the end of the command.

 #### CLI Default commands
-- `parameters`: get the list of connected workers on the server
+- `parameters`: set the values of global parameters.
+Values are kept locally on the CLI until --save is used.
     - Options:
-        - `-r, --reload`: erase and reload the current parameters from the server
+        - `-r, --reload`: erase local and reload the current parameters from the server
-        - `-s, --save`: save parameters value on the server now
+        - `-s, --save`: save parameters value on the server
-- `subscribe`: subscribe to the server (implicitly worker) events
+- `subscribe`: subscribe to the server (implicitly worker) events (result, errors)
-- `unsubscribe`: unubscribe to the server (implicitly worker) events
+- `unsubscribe`: unsubscribe to the server (implicitly worker) events (result, errors)
-- `workers [clientId]`: get the list of connected workers on the server
+- `workers [token]`: get the list of connected workers on the server
     - Options:
-        - `[clientId]`: set a specific worker's clientId to get
+        - `[token]`: set a specific worker's token to get
-- `clis [clientId]`: get the list of connected CLIs on the server
+- `clis [token]`: get the list of connected CLIs on the server
     - Options:
-        - `[clientId]`: set a specific cli's clientId to get
+        - `[token]`: set a specific cli's token to get
-- `launch [clientId]`: start all the tasks on the connected workers
+- `launch [token]`: start all the tasks on the connected workers
     - Options:
-        - `[clientId]`: set a specific worker's clientId to launch
+        - `[token]`: set a specific worker's token to launch
         - `-f, --force`: force sending start even if it's already launched
-- `stop [clientId]`: stop all the tasks on the connected workers
+- `stop [token]`: stop all the tasks on the connected workers
     - Options:
-        - `[clientId]`: set a specific worker's clientId to stop
+        - `[token]`: set a specific worker's token to stop
         - `-f, --force`: force sending stop even if it's already stopped

 ## Referencies